-Mats are not only unsightly, they are painful to your cat, and they can lead to skin irritation and infection, if not removed.
-Here's the easiest and least painful way to get rid of them, but be forwarned: it will take patience.
+Mats are not only unsightly, they are painful to your cat.
+They can lead to skin irritation and infection if they're not removed.
+De-mating a cat is generally not a fun experience for the feline or the human.
+Here's the easiest and least painful way to get rid of them, but be forewarned it will take a lot of patience.

 - Start with a relaxed cat.
 Don't suddenly decide to remove a mat in the middle of a play session, or you'll suffer serious damage from claws.

 - Sprinkle a little cornstarch or talcum powder in the area of the mat, and gently work it around with your fingers.

 - Gently pull the mat up away from the skin, so you can see where the skin is.

 - Using sharp blunt-nosed scissors, carefully slide the scissors along the skin into the mat, holding them perpendicular to the skin, i.e., the bottom blade slides along the skin.

 - Cut up, into the mat.
 Make a clean cut and try not to pull the hair while cutting.

 - Give your kitty a small treat and tell him what a good kitty he is to be so patient.

 - Move the scissors over half an inch or so and repeat steps three through six.

 - You should be able to start working the separated mats apart with your fingers now, and loose pieces will easily pull away.